-If you would like more information on clinical trials in Australia, including those currently underway, please visit the Australian Clinical Trials website.
-Please note: NHMRC does not manage or oversee individual clinical trials.
+If you would like more information on clinical trials in Australia, please visit Australian Clinical Trials.
+Please note that NHMRC does not manage or oversee individual clinical trials.

-Between 2013 and 2017 we undertook a series of projects to position Australia as a world leader in clinical research.
-Through this work we supported a nationally consistent approach to clinical trials.
+Between 2013 and 2017 we undertook work to support a nationally consistent approach to clinical trials.
 A number of resources from this work can be found at the bottom of this page.

-Reviewing the NHMRC National Certification Scheme of Institutional Processes related to the Ethical Review of Multi-Centre Research to determine options for improving the operation of the scheme.
+We reviewed the NHMRC National Certification Scheme of Institutional Processes related to the Ethical Review of Multi-Centre Researchto determine options for improving the operation of the scheme.

-Establishing a pilot of three National Scientific Committees to provide advice to HRECs on the scientific merit and integrity of research proposals that involve:
+We established a pilot of 3 National Scientific Committees to provide advice to HRECs on the scientific merit and integrity of research proposals that involve:

 - complex genetic research

 - clinical trials involving medical devices, or